-Josh Lambeth’s gastrointestinal symptoms started to become more noticeable a few months before his wedding day.
+Josh Lambeth’s gastrointestinal symptoms started to become more noticeable right before his wedding day.
 He’d met his wife, Megan, in 2012.
 It was love at first sight; they were engaged only five months later and married in May 2013.
 Today, he calls it a fateful decision.

 Where did this reaction come from?
 His faith.
 “Looking back I had always prayed that God would use me to help other people.
 I never in a million years thought that his plan for me would be a cancer diagnosis.
 More good has come out of my fight with cancer than I ever would have imagined.
 I love helping other people and my diagnosis has given me a direction and a focus,” Josh says.
 “My goal is to help as many people as I can, while I can.
 And that makes me happy.”

-With guidance from his physician wife, Josh’s care was transferred to the world-renowned CRC-liver metastasis expert Dr. Nancy Kemeny at the Memorial Sloan Kettering Cancer Center.
-In New York, she and Dr. Ronald DeMatteo treated his recurrence through surgery and a procedure Dr. Kemeny is a leading expert on: the HAI-chemotherapy pump.
-The treatment gave Josh no evidence of disease for 15 months.
+With that, his fear melted away and he refocused on his passions: Megan, doing what it takes to beat cancer, and his advocacy.
+With guidance from his physician wife, Josh’s care was transferred to the world-renowned CRC liver metastasis expert Dr. Nancy Kemeny at the Memorial Sloan Kettering Cancer Center, quickly treated his recurrence through surgery, chemotherapy, and a procedure Dr. Kemeny is a leading expert on: the HAI-chemotherapy pump.
+The treatment gave Josh a period of no evidence of disease for nine months.
 A second recurrence led to additional liver surgery and similar therapy.

 Cool fact — they gave Kinsley the middle name Ellen after Dr. Kemeny's middle name, since Dr. K is a driving force of how and why Josh is still alive.